 - Teacher Licensure (For applicants seeking public school educator credential; VT only)

 As educators and teachers, we are both liberated and imprisoned by our own education and schooling.
 At Goddard we create a space for you to rethink and trust a new paradigm of learning, first for yourself and then to support for others.

-- Is problem-based, inquiry-driven, and grounded in social responsibility.
+- Problem-based, inquiry-driven, and grounded in social responsibility

 - Gained an understanding and actualized the essential concepts of progressive education; namely, inquiry-based learning, reflection and critical thinking, and student-focused curriculum;

 - Prepared themselves to work toward the creation of a more just, humane, democratic, and sustainable world;

 - Produced a culminating project in the form of a senior study in an area of interest; for example, curriculum development, multicultural education, alternative education, environmental education, critical pedagogy, democratic schooling, collaborative teaching, feminist theories of education, or authentic assessment.

 Twice a year at the start of each semester, students attend an intensive eight-day residency at the College’s main campus in Plainfield, Vermont or the program’s residency site in Seattle, Washington.
 Residencies are a rich time of exploration, connection, and planning.
 A residency is comprised of:

 - Individual and group advising sessions

 - New-student orientation